 Eliminating reductions in benefits.
 The Act would eliminate the rule requiring Social Security to reduce benefits for SSI beneficiaries who receive non-cash in-kind assistance.

-As of the fall of 2021, the bill was pending with the House Committee on Ways and Means.
-Many in the disability community hoped that at least parts of the bill would pass in 2021.
+At the end of 2021, the bill was pending with the House Committee on Ways and Means.
+Many in the disability community hoped that at least parts of the bill would pass in 2022.

 Every year, the Social Security Administration calculates its annual cost-of-living adjustment (COLA) to offset the effect of inflation.
 COLA increases are based on the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W).

 Due to significant inflation, the COLA for 2023 is 8.7%, which is the biggest increase since 1983.
 (For comparison, the COLA for 2021 was 1.3%.)

-In July 2021, Congressmember John Garamendi (D-CA) introduced the Fair COLA for Seniors Act.
+In July 2021, Congressmember John Garamendi (D-CA) introduced the Fair COLA for Seniors Act (H.R.
+4315 – 117th).
 This Act would require the Social Security Administration to use the Consumer Price Index for the Elderly (CPI-E) instead of the CPI-W, the idea being that the CPI-E is a fairer COLA for seniors.
 Some say the CPI-E better reflects the expenses seniors face because it's based on expenses that people aged 62 and older face, including higher health care costs.
 In most recent years, using the CPI-E would have led to a larger cost-of-living adjustment.
-President Biden's campaign plans for Social Security included moving to the CPI-E, but with the COLA expected to be so high for 2022, it might be difficult to get this bill (last referred to the Subcommittee on Disability Assistance in September 2021) passed any time soon.
+President Biden's campaign plans for Social Security included moving to the CPI-E, but with the COLA so high for 2022, it might be difficult to get this bill (last referred to the Subcommittee on Disability Assistance in September 2021) passed any time soon.

 Social Security disability and retirement benefits are paid from payroll taxes and the interest that money earns.
 In 2022, so many baby boomers started collecting benefits that, for the first time, the program spent more than it received in taxes and interest income.